25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 About Kate Storm

-2 thoughts on “21 Best Places to Visit in New England”
+0 thoughts on “25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)”

 1. You missed many wonderful places in Northwestern, Connecticut.
 Kent, Cornwall, Salisbury (Lime Rock), Litchfield, Collinsville and more.
 There are wonderful galleries, beautiful foliage, skiing, lakes, falls, rivers, theatre, performing arts, fabulous restaurants, B&B, cozy inns and so much more.